ttntm/ttntm/content/blog/10-static-comments.md

 First off, we'll need to add a form to our website in order to collect our comment submissions.

-Hugo supports so called {{< link-underline-ext "Partial Templates" "gohugo.io/templates/partials/" >}} that we're going to use here:
+Hugo supports so called {{< link-ext "Partial Templates" "gohugo.io/templates/partials/" >}} that we're going to use here:

 {{< highlight html >}}